 The Cost of Not Hiring a Change Manager

-Change management ensures smoother transitions, engaged people and better outcomes.
-It's essential for individuals and organisations because it guides how we prepare, equip, and support people to successfully adopt changes.
-When you don’t have effective change management, it can lead to significant costs and risks.
-Let’s break it down.
+Change management ensures smoother transitions, engaged people, and better outcomes.
+It is essential for individuals and organisations because it guides how we prepare, equip, and support people to successfully adopt changes.
+The absence of effective change management can lead to significant costs and risks.
+We'll break down these consequences below.

 Project-Level Costs and Risks